mozilla/adr/docs/recipes.rst

 Built-in
 ++++++++

-The following recipes come bundled with the :doc:`adr` module.
+The following recipes come bundled with the :doc:`adr <index>` module.
 They are typically only used to help inspect ActiveData and create new recipes.

 inspect